 When we are all born, the Sun, the Moon, planets and stars are uniquely positioned across the celestial heavens above.
 Each astronomical body and it's position together paint a sort of blueprint of our soul imprinted in the sky.
-When I was born, the Sun was in Leo; a fire sign ruled by the Sun itself and marked by the symbol of a fearless Lion.
+When I was born, the Sun was in Leo; a fire sign ruled by the Sun itself and marked by the symbol of a fearless lion.
 The Moon was in Aries.
 Also a fire sign, Aries is ruled by Mars, the planet of energy and drive.
-In mythology, Mars was the God of War.
+In mythology, Mars was the god of war.
 The sign on the cusp of the 1st house was in Capricorn; a power sign ruled by the ambitious and persevering energy of planet Saturn.
-When I was born, this ruling planet of my natal chart was positioned in the 11th astrological house; the house of dreams.
+When I was born, this ruling planet of my natal chart was in the 11th astrological house; the house of dreams.

 For those curious, years ago Mufasa came to be a nickname spun from a phonetic similarity to my surname.
 I vibed with the synchronicity.

 It is a pleasure to meet you.